AdobeDocs/workfront.es-ES/help/quicksilver/planning/views/manage-the-table-view.md

 <div class="preview">

-## Administrar la vista de lista en el entorno de vista previa
+## Administrar la vista de tabla en el entorno de vista previa

 <!--********** MAYBE THIS IS VALID ONLY WHEN WE REPLACE THE NAVIGATION ?????????*********-->